JimDesu/basis-lang/spec.md

 - **Slot rewrite.** `&x <- value` rewrites the slot bound to a REFERENCE-mode parameter (where `&` is the parameter's mode marker per §6.2); `x <- value` rewrites a regular previously-initialized local (where the bare-name form applies).
 In both cases the slot must already be initialized at the point of the write; the write replaces its value.
 PRODUCE parameters do not admit rewrite — the write-once rule allows only one write per successful path.

 In all three positions, the typechecker enforces failure-atomicity (§7.18): a may-fail right-hand side whose evaluation fails leaves the left-hand slot in its pre-write state.
 For productive and reference writes, the pre-write state is the slot's contents before the `<-` evaluation began.
 For local introductions, the pre-write state is the slot's pre-introduction status — uninitialized for `#x <- value` whose right-hand side fails, since the `#`-introduction-with-initializer is a single atomic operation that either completes or does not.

+**The `<<-` operator.** A second placement operator, `<<-`, stores a value into a resting place as a *non-owning view*.
+It is admitted in the resting-place store positions — local introduction, plain-slot rewrite, and field write — and at by-name argument positions (§3.14).
+For an unobligated value `<<-` is an ordinary store, identical in effect to `<-`.
+The two diverge only when the stored value carries an obligation (§10): `<-` moves ownership of the obligation into the destination, which discharges it at the destination's lifetime end, while `<<-` installs a deliberate alias and leaves ownership with the source. `<<-` is the surface for back-edges — a parent pointer, a `prev` link — where the destination must reference an obligated value without owning its discharge (§10.11).

 ### 7.2 Local Introduction Syntax